wrench-project/wrench/doc/wrench_101.md

 ./wrench-example-bare-metal-chain 10 ./two_hosts.xml
 ~~~~~~~~~~~~~

+The above generates no output whatsoever.
-It is possible to obtain more output from the simulator by enabling some logging.
+It is possible to enable some logging to the terminal.
-It turns out the WMS class in that example (`OneTaskAtATimeWMS.cpp`) defined a logging
+It turns out the WMS class in that example (`OneTaskAtATimeWMS.cpp`) defines a logging
-category names  `custom_wms`
+category named  `custom_wms`
 (see one of the first lines of `examples/basic-examples/bare-metal-chain/OneTaskAtATimeWMS.cpp`),
 which can be enabled as:

 ~~~~~~~~~~~~~{.cpp}
 ./wrench-example-bare-metal-chain 10 ./two_hosts.xml --log=custom_wms.threshold=info